OctopusDeploy/docs/docs/infrastructure/worker-pools.md

 *I see "leases" being taken out on particular workers in the deployment logs, can I get an exclusive lease for my deployment and clean off the worker once I'm done?*

 Not yet.
 At the moment, the only time an exclusive lease is taken out is if a Tentacle upgrade runs on a worker.
 We are thinking about features that allow exclusive access for deployments.

-*Got some examples to help me work out how I might set this up?*

-Coming soon.